-To testify the capability of the MPM modeling in capturing key dynamic features (i.e., front velocity and position) of snow avalanches, five reported real avalanches with different complex terrains are simulated.
-All the cases are modeled in 2D, neglecting the variation along the flow width direction.
-The adopted geometry of the terrains is borrowed from the corresponding literatures.
-As no detailed snow properties of the avalanches were measured and reported, the applied snow properties in the MPM refer to the description of the snow type and snow condition.
-In particular, three of the avalanches mainly consisted of dry, loose and new snow, while the other two were chiefly composed of wind-packed and settled old snow.
+To testify the capability of the MPM modeling in capturing key dynamic features (i.e. front velocity and position) of snow avalanches, five reported real avalanches with different complex terrains are simulated.
+All the cases are modelled in 2D, neglecting the variation along the flow width direction.
+The adopted geometry of the terrains is borrowed from the literatures.

+As no detailed snow properties of the avalanches were measured and reported, the applied snow properties in MPM refer to the description of the snow type and snow condition.
+In particular, three of the avalanches mainly consisted of dry, loose and new snow, whilst the other two were chiefly composed of wind packed and settled old snow.
 Correspondingly, two groups of snow properties are adopted as summarized in Table 3.
-Based on the determined snow densities $(150 \text{ kg m}^{-3} \text{ for new snow and})$ $250 \text{ kg m}^{-3}$ for old snow), Young's modulus and the tensile strength can be estimated using the relations from Gaume (2012) and Scapozza (2004).
+Based on the determined snow densities (150 kg/m-3 for new snow and 250 kg/m-3 for old snow), the Young's modulus and tensile strength can be estimated using the relations from Gaume (2012) and Scapozza (2004).
 The friction of the slope is calibrated according to the existing data of the real avalanches.
-Figures 11-15 show the MPM simulation results in comparison with the reported data from the literatures.
+Figs 11-15 show the MPM simulation results in comparison with the reported data from the literatures.
 Particularly, the evolution of the scaled front velocity is examined along the flow path (Gauer, 2014).
 The front velocity from the field was obtained by means of Doppler radar devices and photo analyses.
-Different measurement approaches may give different velocities but are generally consistent with one another (Rammer et al., 2007).
+Different measurement approaches may give different velocities, but are generally consistent with one another (Rammer et al., 2007).
 The comparison basis between velocities from numerical modeling and real measurements needs to be carefully checked, as it is sometimes questionable (Fischer et al., 2014; Rauter and Köhler, 2020).
-For example, depth-averaged velocities from numerical modeling cannot be directly compared to peak intensity velocities from Doppler radar measurements (Rauter and Köhler, 2020).
-In Figs. 11-15, the front velocity from the MPM is determined as the approach velocity (Rauter and Köhler, 2020), which is calculated from the evolution of the front position with time and is assumed to be comparable with the data from the different measurement techniques.
+For example, depth-averaged velocities from numerical modeling cannot be directly compared to peak intensity velocities from Droppler radar measurements (Rauter and Köhler, 2020).
+In Figs 11-15, the front velocity from MPM is determined as the approach velocity (Rauter and Köhler, 2020), which is calculated from the evolution of the front position with time and is assumed to be comparable with the data from the different measurement techniques.
 Note that this approach velocity has a different definition from the velocity of the particles at the front of a flow, although their values are almost identical in our simulations.
-The geometry of the terrain is denoted by the dashed gray curves in Figs. 11-15, where the coordinates x and y are normalized with the vertical drop height $H_0$ .
-The red bands in Figs. 11-14 denote measurement error.
+The geometry of the terrain is denoted by the gray dash curves in Figs 11-15, where the coordinates x and y are normalized with the vertical drop height H_0 .
+The red bands in Figs 11-14 denote measurement error.